Vyral/jeff-wheatley/_posts/2019-07-04-whats-going-on-with-montgomery-county-real-estate.md

 **In May of 2019, over 50% of the homes that went on the market sold for either full price or higher.** I found that very interesting.
 Finally, I wanted you to know that we saw an increase in the townhouse market and a bit of a slowdown in detached condos.

-If you have any questions for me in the meantime about the market or how you can take advantage of the current conditions, don’t hesitate to give me a call or send me an email.
+If you have any questions for me about the market or how you can take advantage of the current conditions, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.